List of Rick and Morty episodes

 Rick and Morty is an American animated science fiction sitcom created by Justin Roiland and Dan Harmon.
 The series follows Rick Sanchez, an alcoholic, nihilistic mad scientist, and his easily distressed grandson, Morty Smith as they travel to parallel dimensions and exotic planets with extraterrestrials.
 These adventures commonly cause trouble for Morty's family (Jerry, Beth, and Summer), who are often dragged along as well.

 The series premiered on December 2, 2013, on Cartoon Network's late-night programming block Adult Swim.
 On May 10, 2018, Adult Swim announced a long-term deal with the creators, ordering 70 new episodes of Rick and Morty, through to a tenth season.
 At a New York Comic Con panel in 2024, it was announced that the series had been renewed for an additional two seasons, renewing the show through season 12.

-The eighth season premiered on May 25, 2025.
+The ninth season premiered on May 24, 2026.